-The magnitude of the operating quantity is compared to the set Start value and the magnitude of the polarizing quantity is compared to the set Voltage start value.
+The magnitude of the operating quantity is compared to the set $Start\ value$ and the magnitude of the polarizing quantity is compared to the set $Start\ value$ .
 If both the limits are exceeded, the level detector sends an enabling signal to the timer module.
-When the Enable voltage limit setting is set to "False", Voltage start value has no effect and the level detection is purely based on the operating quantity.
-If the ENA MULT input is active, the Start value setting is multiplied by the Start value Mult setting.
+When the $Start\ value$ has no effect and the level detection is purely based on the operating quantity.
+If the $Start\ value$ has no effect and the $Start\ value$ setting is multiplied by the $Start\ value\ Mult\ Setting$ .

 The operating quantity (residual current) can be selected with the setting Io signal Sel.
 The options are "Measured Io" and "Calculated Io".
-If "Measured Io" is selected, the current ratio for Io-channel is given in Configuration/Analog inputs/ Current (Io,CT).
-If "Calculated Io" is selected, the current ratio is obtained from the phase-current channels given in Configuration/Analog inputs/Current (3I,CT).
-The polarizing quantity can be selected with the setting Pol signal Sel.
-The options are "Measured Uo", "Calculated Uo" and "Neg. seq. volt".
-If "Measured Uo" is selected, the voltage ratio for Uo-channel is given in Configuration/Analog inputs/Voltage (Uo,VT).
-If "Calculated Uo" or "Neg. seq. volt" is selected, the voltage ratio is obtained from the phase-voltage channels given in Configuration/Analog inputs/Voltage (3U,VT).
+If "Measured Io" is selected, the current ratio for Io-channel is given in Configuration > Analog inputs > Current (Io,CT).
+If "Calculated Io" is selected, the current ratio is obtained from the phase-current channels given in Configuration > Analog inputs > Current (3I,CT).

+The operating quantity (residual voltage) can be selected with the setting Uo signal Sel.
+The options are "Measured Uo" and "Calculated Uo".
+If "Measured Uo" is selected, the voltage ratio for Uo-channel is given in Configuration > Analog inputs > Voltage (Uo,VT).
+If "Calculated Uo" is selected, the voltage ratio is obtained from the phase-voltage channels given in Configuration > Analog inputs > Voltage (3U,VT).

-Example 1: Io is measured with cable core CT (100/1 A) and Uo is measured from open-delta connected VTs (20/sqrt(3) kV : 100/sqrt(3) V : 100/3 V).
+Example 1: lo is measured with cable core CT (100/1 A) and Uo is measured from open-delta connected VTs (20/sqrt(3) kV : 100/sqrt(3) V : 100/3 V).
 In this case, "Measured Io" and "Measured Uo" are selected.
-The nominal values for residual current and residual voltage are obtained from CT and VT ratios entered in Residual current Io: Configuration/Analog inputs/Current (Io,CT): 100 A: 1 A. The Residual voltage Uo: Configuration/Analog inputs/Voltage (Uo,VT): 11.547 kV: 100 V. The Residual Current start value of 1.0 x In corresponds to 1.0 \ 100 A = 100 A in the primary.
-The Residual Voltage start value of 1.0 x Un corresponds to 1.0 \ 11.547 kV = 11.547 kV in the primary.
+The nominal values for residual current and residual voltage are obtained from CT and VT ratios entered in Residual current lo: Configuration > Analog inputs > Current (lo,CT): 100 A: 1 A. The Residual voltage Uo: Configuration > Analog inputs > Voltage (Uo,VT): 11.547 kV: 100 V. The Start value of $1.0 \times 100 \times 100$

 Example 2: Both Io and Uo are calculated from the phase quantities.
-Phase CTratio is 100: 1 A and phase VT-ratio is 20/sqrt(3) kV: 100/sqrt(3) V. In this case, "Calculated Io" and "Calculated Uo" are selected.
-The nominal values for residual current and residual voltage are obtained from CT and VT ratios entered in Residual current Io: Configuration/Analog inputs/Current (3I,CT): 100 A: 1 A. The residual voltage Uo: Configuration/Analog inputs/Voltage (3U,VT): 20.000 kV: 100 V. The Residual Current start value of 1.0 x In corresponds to 1.0 \ 100 A = 100 A in the primary.
-The Residual Voltage start value of 1.0 x Un corresponds to 1.0 \ 20.000 kV = 20.000 kV in the primary.
+Phase CT-ratio is 100 : 1 A and phase VT-ratio is 20/sqrt(3) kV : 100/sqrt(3) V. In this case, "Calculated Io" and "Calculated Uo" are selected.
+The nominal values for residual current and residual voltage are obtained from CT and VT ratios entered in Residual current Io: Configuration > Analog inputs > Current (3I,CT): 100 A : 1 A. The residual voltage Uo: Configuration > Analog inputs > Voltage (3U,VT): 20.000 kV : 100 V. The Start value of 1.0 × In corresponds to 1.0 \ 100 A = 100 A in the primary.
+The Voltage start value of 1.0 × Un corresponds to 1.0 \ 20.000 kV = 20.000 kV in the primary.

 If "Calculated Uo" is selected, the residual voltage nominal value is always phase-to-phase voltage.
 Thus, the valid maximum setting for residual Voltage start value is 0.577 x Un.
-The calculated Uo requires that all the three phase-to-earth voltages are connected to the IED.
+The calculated Uo requires that all the three phase-to-earth voltages are connected to the protection relay.
 Uo cannot be calculated from the phase-to-phase voltages.

 If the Enable voltage limit setting is set to "True", the magnitude of the polarizing quantity is checked even if the Directional mode was set to "Non-directional" or Allow Non Dir to "True".
-The IED does not accept the Start value or Start value Mult setting if the product of these settings exceeds the Start value setting range.
+The protection relay does not accept the Start value or Start value Mult setting if the product of these settings exceeds the Start value setting range.